-There are several analytic organizational models available including, Business Intelligence Competency Center or Analytics Center of Excellence.
+There are several analytic organizational models available, including Business Intelligence Competency Center or Analytics Center of Excellence.
 The most comprehensive model, however, is to align the analysts organizationally.
 All analysts are members of one analytics department, reporting to a single leader.
-They provide cross-organizational support, working for various departments on an as-needed basis.
+They provide cross-organizational support, working for various departments as needed.

 It can be difficult to implement this model as it can be incredibly disruptive to the organization.
 The political capital needed to build the organization may also be lacking.

 An alternative, less dramatic solution, is to create a central business intelligence group to serve as a consulting group.
-This group will offer specialized services to functional areas and produce findings to help you determine how much risk you have and your readiness for organizational change.
+This group will offer specialized services to functional areas and produce findings to help determine organizational risk and its readiness for change.

-Creating or purchasing an enterprise data warehouse (EDW) is a critical step in creating a robust analytic infrastructure.
+Using a data operating system (DOS™) with an enterprise data warehouse (EDW) is a critical step toward a robust analytic infrastructure.
 The EDW becomes a safe, central repository of data that is organized and optimized for measurement, analysis, and reporting.
-Sure, this is a large effort, but the payoff is huge–and lasting.
+Sure, this is a large effort, but the payoff is significant and long-term.